Table of Contents

 Pressure Tested Top (wood)

-The classical La Patrie Etude guitar features a solid cedar top.
-The top is about 2–3 mm thick.
-Using a combination of spruce and cedar struts, the top of the guitar is braced to distribute string tension evenly.
-Cedar’s high resonance allows it to be used to make a loud noise with little exertion.
+The classical La Patrie Etude guitar features a solid cedar top about 2–3 mm thick.
+Using a combination of spruce and cedar struts, the guitar’s top is braced to distribute string tension evenly.
+Cedar’s high resonance makes it make a loud noise with little exertion.

 The laminated wild cherry wood body is distinctive to the La Patrie Etude.
-To prevent warping and splitting, the laminated wild cherry wood is constructed from layers of cherry wood veneer sandwiched between thin layers of adhesive.
+To prevent warping and splitting, the laminated wild cherry wood is constructed from layers of cherry wood veneer sandwiched between thin adhesive layers.

 Bracing

-In the La Patrie Etude, the fan braces are made of spruce and scalloped to reduce the bracing’s weight while maintaining its strength and rigidity.
-To support the top and still let it vibrate freely, bracing is glued to the inside of the guitar’s top.
+In the La Patrie Etude, the fan braces are made of spruce and scalloped to reduce their weight while maintaining their strength and rigidity.
+The bracing is glued to the inside of the guitar’s top to support it while allowing it to vibrate freely.

 What Makes La Patrie Etude Guitars Special?

-The neck of the La Patrie Etude Guitars makes them special because it’s all about comfort and quality.
-It’s designed for smooth and easy playing, making it a great choice for both new and experienced guitarists.
+The neck of the La Patrie Etude Guitars makes them unique because it’s all about comfort and quality.
+It’s designed for smooth and easy playing, making it an excellent choice for new and experienced guitarists.

 The craftsmanship is top-notch, ensuring it’s durable and stable.
-Plus, it adds to the guitar’s elegant classical look, making it not just a great-sounding instrument but also a beauty to behold.
+It also adds to the guitar’s elegant classical look, making it a great-sounding instrument and a beauty to behold.

 Custom Polished Finish

-The La Patrie Etude from Godin Guitars is popular for its custom finish, which is a thin, lightweight finish that allows the wood to vibrate freely and produce a rich, resonant sound.
+The La Patrie Etude from Godin Guitars is popular for its custom finish, a thin, lightweight finish that allows the wood to vibrate freely and produce a rich, resonant sound.

 The Etude’s custom finish is inspired by the French polish of the 19th century.
 It is applied in a series of thin coats, and each coat is rubbed out by hand until the finish is smooth and even.
 The result is a finish that is both protective and beautiful.

-The Etude’s custom finish is much lighter, which allows the top to vibrate more freely.
-This results in a richer, more resonant sound.
-Also, the custom finish allows the wood to age naturally, which means that the guitar will sound better and better over time.
+The Etude’s custom finish is much lighter, which allows the top to vibrate more freely, resulting in a richer, more resonant sound.
+The custom finish also allows the wood to age naturally, meaning the guitar will sound better and better over time.

 Conclusion

-If you’ve read this far, I’ll tell you this: the La Patrie Etude has genuinely blown me away.
-The price of this guitar is great.
-The skill and care that went into making each instrument are clear, so it’s no surprise that the La Patrie Etude has become such a popular choice.
-I imagine that deep in the Canadian snow, La Patrie keeps a castle full of incredible guitars.
+If you’ve read this far, I’ll tell you: the La Patrie Etude has blown me away.
+The price of this guitar is excellent.
+The skill and care that went into making each instrument are evident, so it’s no surprise that the La Patrie Etude has become such a popular choice.
+I imagine La Patrie keeps a castle full of incredible guitars deep in the Canadian snow.

 For me, that’s how the Etude Q1 came to be.
-Despite many cheaper options being available, once you choose this guitar, you can’t go back to something else.
-It’s not expensive, but rather surprisingly affordable, making you feel lucky to have found this hidden treasure.
+You can’t return to something else despite the many cheaper options once you choose this guitar.
+It’s not expensive but somewhat surprisingly affordable, making you feel lucky to have found this hidden treasure.

 Pros and Cons of La Patrie Etude